wesleycamargo/azure-docs.pt-br/articles/azure-monitor/platform/alerts-activity-log-service-notifications.md

 >
 >

-## <a name="create-an-alert-on-a-service-health-notification-for-an-existing-action-group-by-using-the-azure-portal"></a>Criar um alerta em uma notificação de integridade do serviço para um grupo de ação existente usando o portal do Azure
+## <a name="alert-with-existing-action-group-using-azure-portal"></a>Alerta com o grupo de ações existente usando o portal do Azure

 1. Siga as etapas 1 a 7 na seção anterior para criar a notificação de integridade do serviço.